aplteam/Tatin/docs/Server-TipsAndTricks.md

 # Server: Tips and tricks

-Once you've installed a server their are a couple of things that need to be taken care of.
+Once you've installed a server there are a couple of things that need to be taken care of.

 ## Maintenance

 ### Tags

 The most important thing is to watch tags.
-Tags can be very useful in order to find a package, but the problem ist that package authors tend to use different tags for the same thing, use legal but different spelling (UK versus US) or invalid spelling, tags that make no sense like adding the group name as a tag, or adding "dyalog" etc.
+Tags can be very useful to find a package, but the problem is that package authors tend to use different tags for the same thing, use legal but different spelling (UK versus US) or invalid spelling, tags that make no sense like adding the group name as a tag or adding "dyalog" etc.

-That means that for tags to work there has to be a gate keeper who is responsible for correcting / removing tags.
+That means that for tags to work there has to be a gatekeeper who is responsible for correcting/removing tags.

 That gatekeeper needs to be able to execute code on the server, but only once.
 The idea is to correct problems in the package config files somehow.